-where $\epsilon_i$'s are jointly independent and $f_i$ is a deterministic function with input argument $X_{\mathrm{pa}(i)}$.
-Such an SEM is also called Additive Noise Model (ANM) in the literature and we will use the two names interchangeably.
-We assume \emph{causal minimality} for this SEM, which in this case is equivalent to that each $f_i$ is not a constant function in any $X_j \in X_{\mathrm{pa}(i)}$ \citep{Peters2014causal,Peters2017book}.
-We also assume that $\epsilon_i$'s have a strictly positive density (w.r.t.~Lebesgue measure), and that each density function of $\epsilon_i$ and each causal relationship $f_i$ are continuous, three times continuously differentiable.
+where $f_i$ is a deterministic function and $\epsilon_i$'s are jointly independent noise variables with strictly positive densities (w.r.t.~Lebesgue measure).
+Such a form of SEM is called Additive Noise Model (ANM) and we use the two names interchangeably.
+We mostly consider nonlinear continuous functions for $f_i$'s and assume {causal minimality} which in this case reduces to that each $f_i$ is not a constant function in any input $X_j \in X_{\mathrm{pa}(i)}$ \citep{Peters2014causal}.

-For ease of presentation, we will consider that each variable $X_i$ is scalar-valued; the proposed method can be directly extended to include vector-valued case by using vector-valued functions to model causal relationships, similar to \citet{Yu19DAGGNN,Ng2019GAE}.
 Let $X$ be the vector concatenating all the variables $X_i$ and $P(X)$ the marginal distribution induced by the SEM defined on DAG $\mathcal G$.
-Then $P(X)$ is Markovian to $\mathcal{G}$, and $\mathcal{G}$ and $P(X)$ are said to form a causal Bayesian network \citep{spirtes2000causation, pearl2009causality}.
-The problem of causal structure learning is to use the observational data $\{x^{(k)}\}_{k=1}^n$, with $x^{(k)}$ being the $k$-th independent sample from $P(X)$, to infer the underlying causal graph.
+Then $P(X)$ is Markov w.r.t. $\mathcal{G}$, and $\mathcal{G}$ and $P(X)$ are said to form a causal Bayesian network.
+The problem of causal structure learning is to use the observational data $\{x^{(k)}\}_{k=1}^n$, with $x^{(k)}$ being the $k$-th independent sample from the distribution $P(X)$, to infer the causal graph $\mathcal G$.